-Uncertainty in climate modelling is inevitable.
-In this case, key areas of uncertainty relating to the financial impacts include how climate change might affect interest rates and inflation, and the timing of market responses to climate change.
-ClimateMAPS, like most modelling of this type, does not allow for all climate-related impacts and therefore, in aggregate, is quite likely to underestimate the potential impacts of climate-related risks, especially for the Failed Transition scenario.
-For example, tipping points (which could cause runaway physical climate impacts) are not modelled and no allowance is made for knock-on effects, such as climate-related migration and conflicts.
+In practice, the investments may not experience climate impacts in line with the market average.

+Like most modelling of this type, the modelling does not allow for all potential climate-related impacts and therefore is quite likely to underestimate some climate-related risks.
+For example, tipping points (which could cause runaway physical climate impacts) are not modelled and no allowance is made for knockon effects, such as climate-related migration and conflicts.
+In addition, the model presumes that the UK government will remain solvent, thereby making no allowance for credit risk on government bonds.
+However, in a scenario where global warming exceeds 4°C, this assumption may no longer be valid.